Ortega, bishops set for talks on ending Nicaragua violence - Journal du Cameroun

 The Roman Catholic Church has agreed to act as mediator to try to resolve a crisis that began with protests against social security reform but later blossomed into widespread rejection of Ortega, who has been in power continuously since 2007.

-However, bishops called off the talks last week after a crackdown on a protest led by victims’ mothers left at least 16 people dead.
-It said they would not resume until the government ends the repression.
+However, bishops called off the talks last week after a crackdown on a protest led by victims’ mothers left at least 16 people dead and said they would not resume until the government ends the repression.

 But the Nicaraguan Episcopal Conference said Wednesday in a statement that after listening to “various sectors” both in the central American country and abroad, the bishops had proposed the new meeting and Ortega had accepted.